Hexagon/croner/README.md

 More [examples](#examples)...

-## Why another javascript cron implementation
+## Why another JavaScript cron implementation

-Because the existing ones aren't good enough.
-They have serious bugs, use bloated dependencies, do not work in all environments and/or simply don't work as expected.
+Because the existing ones are not good enough.
+They have serious bugs, use bloated dependencies, do not work in all environments, and/or simply do not work as expected.

 |                           | croner              | cronosjs            | node-cron | cron                      | node-schedule       |
 |---------------------------|:-------------------:|:-------------------:|:---------:|:-------------------------:|:-------------------:|